-Today the monastery, except the church, you will see the ruins of the monks’ cells of the 19th century and some old baking rooms.
+Today the monastery, except the church, you will see the ruins of the monks’ cells of the 19th century and some old ovens.
 Moreover, in the area outside the monastery, great concerts take place every summer with some of the best known Greek singers.

 - 961: After the liberation of Crete by Nicephorus Phocas, a Byzantine emperor possibly founds the monastery of Panagia Gouverniotissa.

 - 1350-1400: Gouverniotissa area is a fief of the Venetian lord Laurentius Manipero.

 - 1647-1669: During the siege of Candia, the monk Nikolas Magafouris ensures the favor of the Turks.
 The monastery detaches many private estates and for several generations it is owned by the family of Magafouris.

 - 1826: Michael Magafourakis has no descendants, thus he donates Gouverniotissa to the Holy Sepulchre.

 - 1928: The monastery stops its operation and its estates are distributed to local residents.